 In the VLAN list you can view all the VLANs existing in the router.

-Name Displays the VLAN name.
-Ports Displays the ports which belongs to the corresponding VLAN.
-Description Displays the description of the VLAN.
 VLAN ID Displays the VLAN ID.
 Name Displays the VLAN name.
-Description Displays the description of the VLAN.
 Ports Displays the ports which belongs to the corresponding VLAN.
 Description Displays the description of the VLAN.